DanielBurkeDev/college-assignment-of-personal-portfolio/README.md

 # idwd-a1
-This was a project for an assignment for a web development module in college.
+This was a personal portfolio project for an assignment for a web development module in college.
 Media queries have yet to be added or refined.

 Animation script is by https://michalsnik.github.io/aos/